 Seven 12-volt batteries have been selected to provide optimum performance for engine starting and house loads.
-Boats equipped with an optional gyro are outfitted with two additional batteries.
 The batteries are located in the mechanical space.
 Refer to the engine owner's manual for information about the circuit breakers installed on your engines.